Hajan Sawadjaan: Career

-Abu Sayaff would affiliate themselves to the Islamic State (IS) group.
+Abu Sayyaf would affiliate themselves to the Islamic State (IS) group.

 In 2017, Abu Sayyaf leader Isnilon Hapilon was killed during the Battle of Marawi.
 Hapilon was the designated as "emir" for IS operations in Southeast Asia.
 According to Filipino authorities Sawadjaan sometime in 2018 has pledged to become the leader of IS affiliated groups in the Philippines.
 A United States report likewise said that Sawadjaan is serving as acting "emir" of IS in the region although has maintained that there are no confirmed direct links with Filipino militants with the central organization of the Middle East-based IS.

+Death

+On July 6, 2020, Hajan Sawadjaan was severely wounded during an encounter with the government troops in Barangay Bakong, Patikul, Sulu and died from his injuries a few days later.
+After the encounter with the government troops, he was found and buried by the group of his cousin Mundi Sawadjaan, an Abu Sayyaf sub-leader.